Here’s an Enterprising Way to Get What You Need That Doesn’t Cost a Dime

 You’ll also need to consider who you’ll be trading with.
 An easy way is to start with people you know.

 Think about family members, friends, co-workers, neighbors or others within your social circle.
 The barter arrangement could be a direct request between two parties — like giving eggs to a neighbor in exchange for paper towels — or you could form a group, like Stehlik did.

 If you’re creating an informal barter exchange with multiple people, you need to decide where communication will take place.
 Will you request needs and offer up goods and services in a group text or via email?
 Or will you use an online forum, like a Facebook group, or through an app like Nextdoor?
 (There may already be existing barter exchange groups you can join on those platforms.)

 You may choose to open the exchange up to people you don’t know personally, but it’s wise to create some limitations on who can join.
 Stehlik said she confined her group to the Tampa Bay area so it’d be easy for people to offer up their services, like swapping a photo session for a cut and color from a local hairstylist.

-Instead of starting a new bartering group, you could join an established one.
-You can broker an exchange via Craigslist or on a dedicated bartering website such as BarterQuest.
+You can also broker an exchange via Craigslist or on a dedicated bartering website such as BarterQuest.
 Barter Network and BizX are two business-to-business barter exchanges.